Radio Studio Automation System

 For an FM station back in the day, it was common to have programming handled by an automation system.
 The equipment required to accomplish this task included, but was not limited to, the following:

-• A control unit to manage operation of the system and switch audio sources
+- A control unit to manage operation of the system and switch audio sources

-• One or more multi-playback cart machines, typically a “carousel” device
+- One or more multi-playback cart machines, typically a “carousel” device

-• Multiple reel-to-reel playback decks, which were loaded with pre-recorded syndication tapes such as the one shown above
+- Multiple reel-to-reel playback decks, which were loaded with pre-recorded syndication tapes such as the one shown above

-I’ve been interested in building up an automation system for some time, but work on the ’70s studio took precedence.
+I had been interested in building up an automation system for some time, but work on the ’70s studio took precedence.
 And, I hadn’t been able to find a carousel cart machine or control system.
 That changed one day in a chance visit to eBay.
 I saw a Gates carousel cart machine for sale and acquired it.
 In a conversation with the seller, I found that he had a vintage Gates control unit that he was interested in selling.
-It came to pass that I acquired the control unit, and so the project begins…
+It came to pass that I acquired the control unit, and so the project began…

 Gates SSC Switching Center